bazingagin/bazingagin.github.io/_posts/2023-11-08-compression.md

 Let's first take VAE-based compressor with NCD as a concrete example.
 The steps of combining unsupervised learning and supervised learning are as follows:
-1. We first Train a VAE on the unlabeled training set
+1. We first train a VAE on the unlabeled training set
-2. Optional: Then Apply ANS with discretization on the trained VAE to get a compressor
+2. Optional: Apply ANS with discretization on the trained VAE to get a compressor
 3. We then Calculate the distance matrix between pairs with the compressor and NCD
 4. Finally we Run kNN classifier with the distance matrix